NirantK/nirantk.github.io/content/en/writing/foreign-income.md

 ## 1. Compliance: GST, LUT and FIRC

-- **Threshold**: Acquiring a GST number becomes almost mandatory once your income surpasses some X lakhs INR in a given financial year.
+- **Threshold**: Acquiring a GST number becomes almost mandatory once your income surpasses some X=20 lakhs INR in a given financial year.
 This step legitimizes your income and ensures compliance with Indian taxation laws.
 The X limits keeps changing and I'd recommend you check the latest one with a CA and NOT rely on Google for this.
+Some online services like ClearTax offer GST registration services, but I'd recommend you get it done via a CA. It's a one-time process and you don't need to renew it every year.

 - **Sole Proprietorship**: If you are an individual, you get a GST number as a sole proprietor.
 This is the simplest way to get a GST number and is recommended for most consultants.
 You can also get a GST number as a private limited company, but that might be overkill for most consultants.
 My CA also recommended that I get an Udyog Certificate, so I did get one but I'm not sure if it's necessary.